olleharstedt/olleharstedt.github.io/_posts/2020-07-09-immutable-at-borrow.markdown

 * Depends on implementation of PHP (refcount); if they change to tracing GC, the code would fail, possibly silently
 * Can't get refcount in a sensible way without installing an extra extension
-* Less flexibility for the client-code (both good or bad depending on what you're doing)
+* No explicit semantics - you have to "know" if you're getting a borrowed and not owned object
-* No explicit semantics - you have to "know" you're getting a borrowed and not owned object
+* Potentially fragile - the programmer has to manually make sure not to accidentally give away the last reference (framework can make this solid, though)

 ## Further reading